 Many conditions are treated under local anaesthesia, such as ingrowing toenails, benign soft tissue tumours and corns.
 Post-registration training can lead to qualifications in surgery within the foot, Other treatment regimes include the prescription of orthoses, topical chemotherapy, cryotherapy, electrosurgery, ultrasonics, specialised dressings and exercise therapies.

-Use the form at the top of this page or the links below to search for Chiropody.
+Use the links below to search for Chiropody practitioners.